 Tournament fee will be $10, waived for students and retirees.
 Prizes will be for the top 2 players.
 First round losers of the playoffs will receive an issue of Go World.

 All games will be on a 19x19 board unless 13x13 is agreed to by both players.
-Pacific Buddhist Academy students have only played on 13x13 so in the short term I would hope players would accommodate them until they can eventually transition to 19x19.
+Pacific Buddhist Academy students have only played on 13x13 boards so in the short term I would hope players would accommodate them until they can eventually transition to 19x19.
 My goal is for my students to start coming to the club so please make it easy for them to play.

 The top 4 players with the most wins after the 4 weeks will play in a single elimination tournament.
 This will reward players that play a lot of games.
 Any ties for the top 4 spots will be based on the following tie breaking rules.